Mircea-MMXXI/azapy/predocs/Util_readMkT.md

 *Returns:*

 The return is a `dict` where the _keys_ are the names of the symbols with missing observation dates.
-If the `dict` is empty, then there no missing observations for any symbol.
+If the `dict` is empty, then there are no missing observations for any symbol.
 The _values_ of the `dict` are also `dict` with possible _keys_:
 - `'front'` : the list of missing dates between the most recent observation